simon123456434/Libellys-secretus/README.md

 ## :notebook_with_decorative_cover: &nbsp;What is it?

 A list of things for cyber security or other handy things.
-I am not reposnsible if people decide to use this.
+I am not reposnsible if people decide to use this

 ## :restroom: &nbsp;For whom?